Unusual Options Activity Insight: General Motors | Benzinga

 Unusual Options Activity Insight: General Motors

-On Monday, shares of General Motors (NYSE:GM) saw unusual options activity.
-After the option alert, the stock price moved down to $54.01.
+Shares of General Motors (NYSE:GM) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $54.77.

 - Trade Type: CALL